Law of the People's Republic of China on the Protection of Minors

 Article 14: The state is to give commendations and awards to organizations and individuals that have achieved outstanding successes in the protection of minors.

-Article 15: Minors' parents or other guardians shall learn about household education, accept guidance on household education, and create a positive, harmonious, and civilized family environment.
+Article 15: Minors' parents or other guardians shall learn about family education, accept guidance on family education, and create a positive, harmonious, and civilized family environment.

 Other adult family members living together shall assist minors' parents or guardians in raising, educating, and protecting minors.